 - VIP: $39 a month

 After Wix changed its premium tiers and raised prices a while back, it’s not really a cheap website builder anymore.
 Especially in the US, where the low-cost Connect Domain plan isn’t available.
 You’ll opt for Wix more for its quality and the feature bandwidth rather than its cost.
+Compared to other providers, Wix has some handy SEO tools included, for example.

 After raising their prices with the launch of Jimdo Dolphin, it is not a really cheap option anymore.
 Their focus is on ease of use as you’ll be guided through the website creation process step-by-step.
 Considering this it may still end up cheaper than other site builders if their guided creation process will remove the need for a programmer or designer.
-It’s a pity Jimdo doesn’t offer monthly payments as all their plans require prepayment for 12 months.
+It’s a pity Jimdo doesn’t offer monthly payments, as all their plans require prepayment for 12 months.

 - Start: $9 a month